Fertile days are the days a woman is most likely to get pregnant.

 See also: Infertility

-When trying to become pregnant, many couples plan intercourse between days 11 - 14 of the woman's 28-day cycle.
+When trying to become pregnant, many couples plan intercourse between days 11 to 14 of the woman's 28-day cycle.
 This is when ovulation occurs.

 However, it is hard to know exactly when ovulation will happen.
 Doctors recommend that couples who are trying to have a baby have sex between days 7 and 20 of a woman's menstrual cycle.
 In order to become pregnant, having sex every other day or every third day works just as well as having sex every day.